-The concept is a package of artifacts and imaginative-rationale that stem from a fictional residency in which humans live and work amongst Anthophila (bees) in reclaimed strip malls that have been converted to sanctuaries of preservation and, more importantly, honor for the vital insects.
+The final package of artifacts stem from the imaginative-rationale of a fictional residency in which humans live and work amongst Anthophila in reclaimed strip malls that have been converted to sanctuaries of preservation and honor for the vital insects.
 The artifacts created include a ritual-based calendar and almanac, a uniform design, field-work mask technology, customized sign-language, and various graphics that detail the scale and engineering aspects of the converted spaces.

 America’s quintessential symbols of consumption – shopping malls – have become ghosts of our wasteful attitudes.
 As we obsessively strive to satisfy the individual through “human-centered design,” we ignore the voiceless stakeholders in order to keep the American dream alive.
 Among those voiceless victims are Anthophila, better known as bees, nature’s hardest working class.
 Although Anthophila are our most sacred natural technology, their decline has been mostly ignored and indicates our ecological neglect and ignorance.